 The Alternative Investment Fund Managers Act (Fi: laki vaihtoehtorahastojen hoitajista, 162/2014, the "AFMA"), implementing the AIFMD in Finland, entered into force on 15 March 2014.
-Since the entry into force, the AFMA has been complemented by several decrees and regulations of the Finnish Financial Supervisory Authority ("FIN-FSA").
+Since the entry into force, the AFMA has been complemented by several national decrees and regulations as well as EU regulation concerning marketing of funds.

-As explained below, the entry into force of the AFMA fundamentally changed the private placement regime in Finland.
-The Finnish private placement exemptions, which previously covered e. g. the offering of non-UCITS funds to professional investors, are no longer available as such.
-However, with respect to Non-EEA AIFMs wishing to market their funds to professional investors in Finland, Finland has not implemented any national requirements that go beyond the requirements set out in Article 42 of the AIFMD.
+As further explained below, the entry into force of the AFMA fundamentally changed the private placement regime in Finland.
+The Finnish private placement exemptions, which previously covered e. g. the offering of non UCITS funds to professional clients, are no longer available as such, as the AFMA covers marketing to all types of clients, including professional clients.